-Mount Calvert Historical and Archaeological Park is part of the Patuxent River Park and is managed by the Maryland-National Capital Park and Planning Commission.
+Mount Calvert Historical and Archaeological Park is part of the Patuxent River Park system and is managed by the Prince George’s County Parks and Recreation Department/Maryland-National Capital Park and Planning Commission.
 Mount Calvert is worth a visit for the spectacular view of the Patuxent River and its marshes at the north end of Jug Bay.
 During most of the year, these marshes are filled with birds.
-The marshes hold one of the largest stands of native wild rice on the East Coast; the wild rice is an important food for birds migrating through the area in the fall, and also offers nesting habitat for a number of marsh birds.
+The marshes hold one of the largest stands of native wild rice on the East Coast; the wild rice is an important food for birds migrating through the area in the fall, and also offers nesting habitat for a number of species.

+Although birders are drawn to the habitat, others visit for the history.
 Mount Calvert was an important tobacco plantation in the 18th and 19th centuries, and was the site of the first county seat of Prince George’s County, from 1696 to 1721.
 The existing brick plantation house was built in 1796, with additional construction in 1809.
 Today the house is a museum with exhibits concerning the intertwined local history of tobacco growing, slavery, and pre-colonial Native American settlements.
-The area also had significant activity in the War of 1812, when invading British warships came up the river, and this is documented in outdoor placards near the house.
+The area also saw significant activity in the War of 1812, when invading British warships came up the river, and this is documented in outdoor placards near the house.
 There are active archaeological excavations underway to uncover more of the history of the site.